ezzing/3DLayout-documentation/README.md

         token: token,
         id: id,
         failURL: '#/fail',
-        showcase: showcase,
+        showcase: showcase
-        rules: rules
-    });
+    }, rules);

-The ezzing3D contructor instantiate the 3DLayout object.
-In this object we have all the functionality to manage the 3DLayout.
+The ezzing3D contructor instance the object layout, in this object we have all the functionality to to manage the 3DLayout

 The bootstrap function init the 3DLayout in the defined container with the provided options.